stonezyg/modernize-apps-katacoda/scenarios/moving-existing-apps/06-run-the-migrated-application.md

 ![CoolStore Monolith](/redhat-middleware-workshops/assets/moving-existing-apps/coolstore-web.png)

+You may see WARNINGs in the console output.
+We will fix these soon!

 ## Shutdown the application

 Before moving on, click in the **Terminal** window and type CTRL-C to stop the running WildFly server.
 You should see: